Height pairings for algebraic cycles on the product of a curve and a surface: Integral models

 Write $P_1=(p, q)$ with $p\in \CC_k$ and $q\in \CS_k$.
-If either $p$ or $q$ is a smooth point, then $\CX_1$ is strictly semistable at $P_1$.
+If $p$ or $q$ is a smooth point, then $\CX_1$ is strictly semistable at $P_1$.
 Thus near $P_1$, all irreducible components of $\CX_{k}$ are Cartier.
-So a blowing-up along such a component does change the local completion at $P_1$.
-In this case all $\CO_i$ are isomorphic to each other.
-So we assume that both $p$ and $q$ are singular.
-In this case $p$ is the intersection of two component $A_1\cdot A_2$, and $q$ is the intersection of two or three components $B_j$.
-Then the complete local ring of $\CO_1$ is given one of the following two cases:
+So, a blow-up along such a component does change the local completion at $P_1$.
+In this case, all $\CO_i$ are isomorphic to each other.
+So, we may assume that both $p$ and $q$ are singular in the following discussion.
+In this case, $p$ is the intersection of two components $A_1\cdot A_2$, and $q$ is the intersection of two or three components $B_j$.
+Then, the complete local ring of $\CO_1$ is given as one of the following two cases: